getmango/Mango/README.md

 ### Config

 The default config file location is `~/.config/mango/config.yml`.
+It might be different if you are running Mango in a docker container.
 The config options and default values are given below

 ```yaml
 ---